NorfairKing/template-local-first-app-with-sync-server/README.md

 This template contains these haskell packages and notable modules:

+- `foobar-data`: The data that is common across the server and the client.
+  - `Foobar.Data.Thing`: This is where the type to-be-synced is defined: `Thing`.
+- `foobar-data-gen`: Generators and tests for those types
+  - `Foobar.Data.Thing.Gen`: The generator for `Thing`.
+- `foobar-server-data`: The server-specific data types and database definition.
+  - `Foobar.Server.Data.DB`: The server database definition
+- `foobar-server-data-gen`: Generators and tests for those types
+- `foobar-client-data`: The client-specific data types and database definition.
+  - `Foobar.Client.Data.DB`: The client database definition
+- `foobar-client-data-gen`: Generators and tests for those types
 - `foobar-api`: The API, as a `servant`-based type definition, and related data types.
   - `Foobar.API.Data`: The API data type definitions
   - `Foobar.API`: The API Type definition